jxie5189/Pharmacy_Inventory_DB/README.md

 All patient information is then inserted into the ENROLLMENT table.

 The Add_Prescription procedure takes the input prescription information and utilizes subqueries to obtain referenced entries from other tables to insert into the PRESCRIPTION table and updates the INVENTORY table.
+Drug_ndc, pharm_npi, get_patient_id, get_prescriber_npi are declared variables and obtained from table DRUG, PHARMACY, PATIENT, and PRESCRIBER respectively.
+After insertion into PRESCRIPTION table, the tobe_filled_quantity in the INVENTORY table is updated with a running count.

+The verify_rx procedure